bibanon/chan.arc/chan-arc-spec.rst

 * For the ``0.x`` versions, each minor version number should be assumed to have major changes and breakages (eg: some of the JSON keys that existed in ``0.2`` may not exist in ``0.3``.
 This is to be able to rapidly introduce new features and get a decent set of features worked out before a 'production' release.
 When this standard reaches a sufficient level of stability, the major version number will be upgraded from 0 to 1, and the rules above will apply.

-The reasoning for such is this: If I have a chan.arc reader that natively supports ``"1.0"``, and it opens a file of version ``"1.2"``, it should be able to find all the keys it expects and be able to parse and read information from the new chan.arc file with relative parity compared to ones of the old ``"1.0"`` format.
+The reasoning for such is this: If a program natively supports ``chan.arc 1.0``, and it opens a file of version ``1.2``, it should be able to find all the keys it expects and be able to parse and read information from the newer-versioned chan.arc file with relative parity to ones it expects of ``1.0`` format.

 Status
 ^^^^^^